peerigon/scrapegoat/README.md

 ### scrapegoat.getEtags()

-Fetches the etags of a all events.
+Fetches the etags of all events.
 You can use the events etags to see if an event has changed.

 ```javascript
 scrapegoat.getEtags().then(console.log);